 A "flannel" pattern is either a gingham (sometimes buffalo), plaid, or tartan check pattern.
 That said, flannel fabric can come in solid colors or any other pattern as well.

-Madras is a light fabric generally either found in a fun-colored tartan plaid or a patchwork of fun colors.
+Madras is a light fabric generally either found in a fun-colored tartan plaid, a more inconsistent check, or a patchwork of fun colors.
 It is rather loud and can be hard to wear.
 It's most common in the summer. @acutestyle on instagram and and Gerry Nelson wear a lot of madras -- @acutestyle tends to put it forward, while Gerry tends to layer with it in ways that can tone down its natural boldness.
+"Bleeding Madras" is a form of madras dyed in such a way that colors "bleed" into one another, making the lines between different color portions blurry and muddled.

 Finally, a glen check is a large-scale check pattern over a smaller-scale check pattern.
 This is uncommon on shirts.